10th Worcester (Crown East) Scout Group

 The Scout hut had major renovations in 1996 under the tenure of Paul Coglan Chairman.

-Brief History compiled by Raj Strain current Group Scout Leader with additions from the Scout Archives at Gilwell Park.
-Main source of information Log of Scoutmaster Mr Cyril Smith who was the current District Commissioner’s Great Uncle.
-Synopsis dated July 2013.
+Brief History compiled by Raj Strain, with additions from the Scout Archives at Gilwell Park.
+Main source of information Log of Scoutmaster Mr Cyril Smith who was the previous District Commissioner’s Great Uncle.
+Synopsis dated July 2019.